 We’re going a little old school today with this easy Vegan Strawberry Shortcake recipe.
-You know I have a thing for strawberries, especially in the summertime.
-For example, there’s my Strawberry Banana Bread and my Stuffed Strawberries.
-Do you know what I say about strawberries?
-Bring ’em on!
+You know I have a thing for vegan strawberry dessert recipes!

 Homemade Strawberry Shortcake

 When I was a kid strawberry shortcake meant spongy, twinkie-like cakes bought in a package at the store.
 I never even knew that people made homemade shortcakes until I was in my early twenties.

 I’m not always great at trying new things, so it was a bit of a stretch for me, putting strawberries on a biscuit from scratch.
 But I love it and it’s the only way to enjoy this traditional dessert!